Insect morphology: Veins

 The postcubitus (Pcu) is the first anal of the Comstock and Needham system.
 The postcubitus, however, has the status of an independent wing vein and should be recognized as such.
 In nymphal wings, its trachea arises between the cubital trachea and the group of vannal tracheae.
-In the mature wings of more generalized insects, the postcubitus is always associated proximally with the cubitus, and is never intimately connected with the flexor sclerite (3Ax) of the wing base.
+In the mature wings of more generalized insects, the postcubitus is always associated proximally with the cubitus and is never intimately connected with the flexor sclerite (3Ax) of the wing base.
 In Neuroptera, Mecoptera, and Trichoptera, the postcubitus may be more closely associated with the vannal veins, but its base is always free from the latter.
 The postcubitus is usually unbranched; primitively, it is two-branched.
-The vannal veins (lV to nV) are the anal veins immediately associated with the third axillary, and which are directly affected by the movement of this sclerite that brings about the flexion of the wings.
+The vannal veins (lV to nV) are the anal veins immediately associated with the third axillary, and are directly affected by the movement of this sclerite that brings about the flexion of the wings.
 In number, the vannal veins vary from one to 12, according to the expansion of the vannal area of the wing.
 The vannal tracheae usually arise from a common tracheal stem in nymphal insects, and the veins are regarded as branches of a single anal vein.
 Distally, the vannal veins are either simple or branched.
 The jugal vein (J) of the jugal lobe of the wing is often occupied by a network of irregular veins, or it may be entirely membranous; sometimes it contains one or two distinct, small veins, the first jugal vein, or vena arcuata, and the second jugal vein, or vena cardinalis (2J).